Tech-at-DU/d3-tutorial/15-Hierarchy/readme.md

 }
 ```

-Notice your original properties: `label`, `children`, and `population` have been moved to live under the `data` property.
+Notice your original object, with properties properties: `label`, `children`, and `population` has been moved to live under the `data` property.

-New properties have been added: `x`, `y`, and `r` are used to position and size this circle.
-These can be used to position and size your SVG elements.
+New properties have been.
+Added: `x`, `y`, and `r` are used to position and size this circle.
+You will use these to position and size your SVG elements.

 The `depth`, `parent`, and `children` are used by D3 to manage the hierarchy.

-Now we have a structure that relates the parent element to its children and the child to the parent.
+Now you have a structure that relates the parent element to its children and the child to the parent, and all these to the SVG elements that will be displayed!

 ## Creating formtters and scales